 These two outcomes happen less common and take intensive treatment to change.
 The betrayed partner must have some willingness to accept this unwanted addition to their life story.
 They don’t have to like it, but there must be an acknowledgment and acceptance that it is.

-And here’s the best, most common outcome I see.
+And here’s the best, most common outcome I see after the betrayed spouse cycle.
 A couple will decide to be vulnerable, take risks, and stay in the discomfort that comes with recovery together.
 They realize the old marriage is gone and a new marriage has to be intentionally created.
 With these couples, I see the betrayed partner gradually become more themselves, more confident in their ability to survive very-bad-things, and proud of the work they’ve done to create a new relationship.

 This partner uses the trauma of infidelity and changes the energy of the destruction to the energy of growth and creation.